Gaurav Sharma (politician): Resignation, by-election, and launch of the Momentum Party

 On 18 October 2022, Sharma announced on his Facebook page that he had resigned from Parliament, and that he would contest the by-election for Hamilton West that would result from this.
 Sharma also used the post to announce his intentions to start a new "centrist" political party.

 Sharma claimed that Labour planned to use the waka-jumping legislation to force him out of Parliament six months before the 2023 New Zealand general election, and that this would mean a by-election could be avoided.
 Sharma also used the post to announce his intentions to start a new "centrist" political party.
 Labour leader Jacinda Ardern denied that the party was considering acting to remove Sharma from Parliament, saying she did not know on what basis Sharma believed this.

 The by-election was held on 10 December 2022, with writ day designated as 2 November.
 Sharma's campaign for re-election was financially supported by Roshan Nauhria, one of New Zealand's richest Indian businessmen and who was previously the leader of the New Zealand People's Party.
 During the campaign period Sharma launched the New Zealand Momentum Party, claiming that most of his core campaign team had left Labour for Momentum.
 While the party wasn't registered, Sharma said that 800 people had an intention to join it.

 Sharma lost the Hamilton West by-election, which was won by the National Party candidate Tama Potaka.
 Sharma came fourth place with 1,242 votes.

+Later career

+After losing his re-election campaign, Sharma returned to work as a general practice doctor and opened a new medical practice in Frankton, Hamilton in 2024.